 Social media marketing is no longer just about posting, say, twice a day, five days a week.
-Top marketers plan their social media content in terms of campaigns.
-These campaigns usually have a goal (e.g. to promote your Christmas sales) and stretch across multiple social media channels.
-Once your campaign posts have published, you can pop over to your analytics dashboard to see how they performed.
+Top marketers plan their social media content in terms of campaigns, called “tags” in Buffer.
+These tags usually have a goal (e.g. to promote your Christmas sales) and stretch across multiple social media channels.
+(For more ideas on how to use tags in your workflow, check out our blog post).
+Once your tagged posts have published, you can pop over to your analytics dashboard to see how they performed.

-This guide outlines how to track the performance of your campaigns within your analytics dashboard.
-For guidance on creating and managing campaigns within your publishing dashboard, please head over to this guide.
+This guide outlines how to track the performance of your tags within your analytics dashboard.
+For guidance on creating and managing tags within your publishing dashboard, please head over to this guide.

 ⭐️ This feature is available on our paid plans.
 If you downgrade to the Free plan, the analytics tool will no longer be accessible.
 Learn more about our plans and pricing here.

 - It's not possible to choose a date range for your tag report; the metrics shown are across the entire tag period.

 - We currently show boosted metrics in the tag post breakdown area, but not in the tag pulse or tag post metrics areas.

 - While it's possible to create posts within a tag for Facebook groups, LinkedIn profiles, Pinterest boards, YouTube, Mastodon, Start Page, and Google Business Profiles, it won't be possible to track the metrics for those within these reports.
 You'll be able to view tag analytics for posts shared to Facebook Pages, Instagram business accounts, X/Twitter profiles, and LinkedIn Pages.
 Instagram posts that are scheduled as reminders also won't appear in tag analytics.
 You can see more about our supported channels and analytics capabilities here.